kitttn/temptest/BDB2-Quick-Start-Guide.md

 Follow the [NVidia Jetson Setup](NVidia-Jetson-Setup) instructions to get an Android image with Greybus support running on Jetson.

+**MAKE SURE TO USE "sudo fastboot flash boot newboot.img", AND NOT "sudo fastboot boot newboot.img" WHEN REFLASHING JETSON, OR YOUR BOOT IMAGE WILL BE LOST AT REBOOT.**

 **DO NOT CONNECT THE JETSON TO BDB UNTIL INSTRUCTED.**

 --------------------------------------------------------------